xiaotong-suo/CME195IntroductiontoR/Lectures/lecture3.md

 2. Typically we create data frames by reading data from files.
 We can also create data frames from vectors with the function data.frame.

-3. You can convert a data frame to a matrix with ’data.matrix’.
+3. You can convert a data frame to a matrix with 'data.matrix'.
 ```{r}
 V=factor(c('A','A','C','B','B'));
 X=1:5;